artoolkit/ARToolKit5/README (ARToolKit for Android).txt

 libKPM usage.
 -------------

-libKPM, which performs key-point matching for NFT page recognition and initialization depends on the patented SURF algorithm.
-Previously, this was used under a commercial license from the owners of the SURF patent.
-Since this license is no longer appropriate for a free and open-source release, we are actively working on replacing SURF in libKPM.
-We expect to complete this change by the end of June 2015.
-In the meantime, users are free to use libKPM including SURF under the terms set out in the KPM header and source files.
-We recommend against deploying products including libKPM until an updated free and open source version is made available.
-We apologize for the inconvenience.
+libKPM, which performs key-point matching for NFT page recognition and initialization now use a FREAK detector framework, contributed by DAQRI.
+Unlike the previous commercial version of libKPM which used SURF features, FREAK is not encumbered by patents. libKPM now joins the other core ARToolKit libraries under an LGPLv3 license.
+Additionally the new libKPM no longer has dependencies on OpenCV’s FLANN library, which should simply app builds and app distribution on all supported platforms.

 Existing holders of a commercial license to ARToolKit Professional v5.x may use libKPM from ARToolKit v5.2 under the terms of their current license for the remainder of its duration.
 Please contact us via http://www.artoolkit.org/contact if you are an existing user of ARToolKit Professional with questions.